captn3m0/codechef/_problems/easy/CK87GSUB.md

 Ahmed Gafer failed to pass the test, but he got the job because of his friendship with Said and Shahhoud.
 After working in the kitchen for a while, he blew it.
 The customers didn't like the food anymore and one day he even burned the kitchen.
 Now the master Chef is very upset.

-Ahmed isn't useful anymore at being a co-Chef, so S&S decided to give him a last chance.
+Ahmed isn't useful anymore at being a co-Chef, so S&amp;S decided to give him a last chance.
 They decided to give Ahmed a new job, and make him work as the cashier of the restaurant.
 Nevertheless, in order not to repeat their previous mistake, they decided to give him a little test to check if his counting skills are good enough for the job.
 The problem is as follows:

 Given a string **A** of lowercase English letters, Ahmad was asked to find the number of good substrings.
 A substring **A\[L, R\]** is good if: